 Understanding the Competition

-More and more self-publishing authors have found their work plagiarized in recent years, and there’s no question that this trend will continue into 2021.
-With anyone able to publish a book on platforms like Amazon, plagiarists will either copy a book word for word or tweak it just enough to make the plagarism harder to detect, and then publish it under their name—often marketing it in a particularly profitable category.
+More and more self-publishing authors have found their work plagiarized in recent years, and there’s no question this trend will continue into 2022.
+With anyone able to publish a book on platforms like Amazon, plagiarists will either copy a book word for word or tweak it just enough to make the plagiarism harder to detect, and then publish it under their name — often marketing it in a particularly profitable category.

-There are many steps you can take to protect your book, and in 2021 you’ll most likely want to do everything possible.
-Register your copyright.
-Use copyright notices.
-Look into Digital Rights Management for your eBook.
+There are many steps you can take to protect your book, and in 2022 you’ll most likely want to do everything possible.
+Register your copyright; use copyright notices; look into Digital Rights Management for your eBook.
 Use tools like Google Alerts to get notifications of where your text is showing up online — this will also help you track down piracy.
-You can search for short, unique phrases from your book — try picking something from toward the end of your book, since many plagiarists will work harder making changes to the beginning portion of a book.
+You can search for short, unique phrases from your book — try picking something toward the end of your book, since many plagiarists will work harder making changes to the beginning portion of a book.
 You can also use these passages to set up your Google Alerts.

 Collaborative Publishing: The Best of Both Worlds

 Authors can’t do everything.
 Even a perfectly written manuscript needs a second pair of eyes for an edit.
 A few weeks of Google research by authors can’t compare to decades of experience working on bestsellers.
-This external expert perspective is how traditional publishers consistently get results.
-Self-publishing authors are realizing they can walk those same well-traveled paths to success, but without jumping through hoops to have a mere chance at a traditional publishing deal.
+AI adds an additional layer of precise and objective analysis.
+This external, expert perspective is how traditional publishers consistently get results.
+Self-publishing authors are realizing they can walk those same well-traveled paths to success, but without having to jump through hoops to have a small chance at a traditional publishing deal.

-In an industry facing such rapid changes, authors gain a real advantage by staying on top of trends and shifts in the market — especially after a year like 2020.
+In an industry facing such rapid changes, authors gain a real advantage by staying on top of trends and shifts in the market.
 If the past 15 years saw the birth of self-publishing as we know it, the next decade will see it take shape into a mature, established alternative to the time-tested world of traditional publishing.
-The most successful authors will stay informed and stay ahead of the curve.
+The most successful authors will stay informed and stay ahead of the curve, working with the right publishers and taking advantage of the groundbreaking opportunities offered by bourgeoning technologies for publishing solutions.

 HOW WE WORK